pytorch/elastic/kubernetes/README.md

     --nodes=2
 ```

-Use `az aks` to create a Microsoft AKS cluster.
+2. Use `az aks` to create a Microsoft AKS cluster.
 This process takes ~4 minutes.

-> **NOTE**: you can create a new resource group or use a existing resource group
 ```shell
 az aks create
     --resource-group myResourceGroup \